-This is an unconfined river which flows within a relatively narrow plain in a hilly physiographic unit (reach 3_7 in Figure 2.1), with watershed area of about 635 km2.
-The channel is classified as sinuous with alternate bars (Figure 3.3A), with a gravel bed and riffle-pool configuration, mean slope of about 0.003 and mean width of about 50 m.
+This is an unconfined river which flows within a relatively narrow plain in a hilly physiographic unit ( $reach\ 3\7$ in $Figure\ 2.1$ ), with watershed area of about 635 km.
+The channel is classified as sinuous with alternate bars ( $Figure\ 3.3A$ ), with a gravel bed and riffle-pool configuration, mean slope of about 0.003 and mean width of about 50 m.
 The main elements of alteration are: (1) presence of some weirs upstream (A2 in class B1); (2) moderate sediment mining in the past, in turn responsible for some significant channel adjustments (moderate narrowing and incision, with V2 and V3 both in class B); (3) some localized artificial elements in the reach (bridge, sills, etc.).
-Notwithstanding such alterations, the river presents some positive aspects, being characterized by some lateral mobility, a good morphological diversity (Figure 3.3B), the presence of a modern floodplain (even though narrow and discontinuous) and of a potential erodible corridor, absence of levees, presence of a corridor of spontaneous vegetation (continuous but of intermediate width).
+Notwithstanding such alterations, the river presents some positive aspects, being characterized by some lateral mobility, a good morphological diversity ( $Figure\ 3.3B$ ), the presence of a modern floodplain (even though narrow and discontinuous) and of a potential erodible corridor, absence of levees, presence of a corridor of spontaneous vegetation (continuous but of intermediate width).
 The final result is IQM = 0.78, therefore the reach is classified as good.